The Definitive Guide to Power Bodybuilding for Strength and Muscle

 Keeping joints and muscles healthy means moving them around and keeping them active between sessions.

-This program is a great example: the point is to learn how Powerbuilding works and then getting familiar with consistent training.
+This program is a great example: the point is to learn how Powerbuilding works and then get familiar with consistent training.

 You’re reading this guide because you want to make significant gains in muscle and strength.
 The program is a mold that you have to pour your own hard work and recovery into!